RaphHaddad/blog/content/post/how-to-migrate-from-blogger-to-hugo.md

 Create a `.gitignore` file and add the folder `public` to it.

 Follow the [quick-start](https://gohugo.io/getting-started/quick-start/) guide on the Hugo website up until Step 4.
-This guide will scafold your new Hugo blog.
+This guide will scaffold your new Hugo blog.

 Instead of creating a new post.
 Copy and paste everything in the `out` directory above into the `content/post` folder.